 The Science Behind Functional Freeze

 According to Dr. Stephen Porges, the developer of Polyvagal Theory, the nervous system continuously scans for safety and danger through a process called neuroception.
-If it detects overwhelming threat without the possibility of fight or flight, the body enters a freeze state.
+If it detects overwhelming threat without the possibility to act freely, the body enters freeze mode as a protective response.

 Key Symptoms of Functional Freeze: